bkg68w/URS_PORTAL/README.md

-# URS_PORTAL
+# URS Online Portal
-Public-facing portal for Unified Resonant Substrate (URS) theory, simulations and outreach
+This repository hosts the public-facing website for the Unified Resonant Substrate theory.